NSLS-II-BMM/BeamlineManual/docs/linescans.rst

 The first argument is the name of the output data file.
 The second argument is either the scan's unique ID |nd| something like ``42447313-46a5-42ef-bf8a-46fedc2c2bd1`` |nd| or the scan's transient id number.
-Both the unique and transient ids can be found in the :numref:`dossier (Section %s) <dossier>`.